qsh-zh/jam/jamtorch/readme.md

 ## TODO

 - [ ] Support convert batch images to single Image!
-- [ ] Great to resolve the library and classes based on config. imp
+- [x] Great to resolve the library and classes based on config. imp (see flow example)
+- [ ] Support easy parallel.